 I could go on for pages and pages about why I love Disneyland, and why everyone owes it to themselves to visit Disneyland, but hopefully this is a good-enough jumping off point.
 If you’ve never been to either Walt Disney World or Disneyland Resort, it’s a good place to start as we attempt to weigh the strengths and weaknesses of each in an unbiased manner.
 If all of this is still overwhelming or you want personalized recommendations for Disneyland Resort, click here to get a vacation quote from a no fee Authorized Disney Vacation Planner.

-Are you planning a Disneyland visit sometime in 2019?
+Are you planning a Disneyland visit sometime in 2019 or 2020?
 Will you visit for Star Wars: Galaxy’s Edge?
 Already scored your reservations to the new land?
 Are you excited for relatively new additions, such as Incredicoaster, Guardians of the Galaxy – MISSION: Breakout!, or the holiday season?
 Have you previously visited Disneyland?
 Have any tips of your own to add?
 Any questions you still have that this guide did not answer?
 We really appreciate reader feedback and your thoughts, so please share in the comments below! 🙂